hraedon/cert-manager-porkbun-webhook/README.md

 ```

 # Credits
+Forked from, and based on, [lost-woods/cert-manager-porkbun-webhook](github.com/lost-woods/cert-manager-porkbun-webhook)
-This is based on the projects [mdonoughe/porkbun-webhook](https://github.com/mdonoughe/porkbun-webhook) and [cert-manager/webhook-example](https://github.com/cert-manager/webhook-example)
+the forked repo is based on the projects [mdonoughe/porkbun-webhook](https://github.com/mdonoughe/porkbun-webhook) and [cert-manager/webhook-example](https://github.com/cert-manager/webhook-example)
 Additional credits to project [nblxa/cert-manager-webhook-google-domains](https://github.com/nblxa/cert-manager-webhook-google-domains) for various fixes, updates and automation.